13th Lancers: 13th Duke of Connaught's Own Lancers

 In 1956, Pakistan became a Republic and all titles pertaining to British royalty were dropped.
 The regiment was now designated as 13th Lancers.
 During the Indo-Pakistani War of 1965, the regiment spearheaded the advance of the Pakistan Army towards Akhnoor in Kashmir.
 Fighting with elan, it penetrated 23 miles inside enemy territory.
 During the Indo-Pakistani War of 1971, the 13th Lancers launched a counter-attack against invading Indian forces at Barapind near Zafarwal and suffered heavy casualties.
-Between 1996 and 1997, the regiment served as part of the UN peacekeeping force of UNTAES in former Yugoslavia.Ahmed, Lt Gen Mahmud.
-(2006).
-History of Indo-Pak War – 1965.
-Rawalpindi: Services Book Club.
+Between 1996 and 1997, the regiment served as part of the UN peacekeeping force of UNTAES in former Yugoslavia.